jcrd/passless/README.md

 The configuration file is an INI file where section names are sites and section keys correspond to **lesspass** command-line arguments.

-If a configuration file doesn't exist, the _-e_ flag will create one using a default template.
+If a configuration file doesn't exist, the _edit_ command will create one using a default template.

-An existing plain configuration file can be encrypted using the _-i_ flag.
+An existing plain configuration file can be encrypted using the _encrypt_ command.

 Example:
 ```